 For the Tofu:

-- 10 oz (283g) Firm Tofu pressed and drained for at least 20 minutes (see note)*
+- 10 oz (283g) Firm Tofu, pressed and drained for at least 20 minutes (see note)*

-- 1 Tbs Coconut Oil unrefined, virgin or olive oil
+- 1 Tbs Coconut or Avocado Oil

-- 1 C (110g) Purple Onion large dice (about 1/2 a medium onion)
+- 1 C (110g) Purple Onion, large dice (about 1/2 a medium onion)

-- 3/4 C (90g) Green Bell Pepper large dice (about 1/2 a medium pepper)
+- 3/4 C (90g) Green Bell Pepper, large dice (about 1/2 a medium pepper)

 - 1 Tbs Cumin